braze-inc/braze-docs/_docs/_api/endpoints/templates/email_templates/get_see_email_template_information.md

-  "preheader": (optional, string) the email preheader used to generate previews in some clients), "body": (optional, string) the email template body that may include HTML, "plaintext_body": (optional, string) a plaintext version of the email template body, "should_inline_css": (optional, boolean) whether there is inline CSS in the body of the template - defaults to the css inlining value for the App Group, "tags": (string) tag names,
+  "preheader": (optional, string) the email preheader used to generate previews in some clients), "body": (optional, string) the email template body that may include HTML, "plaintext_body": (optional, string) a plaintext version of the email template body, "should_inline_css": (optional, boolean) whether there is inline CSS in the body of the template - defaults to the css inlining value for the workspace, "tags": (string) tag names,
   "created_at": (string) the time the email was created at in ISO 8601, "updated_at": (string) the time the email was updated in ISO 8601